-CNNs are specialized multilayer perceptron neural networks designed to recognize two-dimensional shapes with a high level of invariance to skewing, translation, scaling, and other sorts of deformation (Wagner, 2016).
+CNNs are specialized multilayer perceptron neural networks designed to recognize two-dimensional shapes with a high level of invariance to skewing, translation, scaling, and other sorts of deformation [27].
 Although CNNs are a part of deep learning, they have the advantage of being trained using standard backpropagation techniques.
-In order to improve performance, CNNs are frequently utilized in pattern recognition systems (Chen et al., 2019).
-The subject of deep learning, in general, became well-liked due to the employment of graphics processing units for calculation and the capacity to initialize the networks via a layerby-layer pre-training (Bengio et al., 2013).
+In order to improve performance, CNNs are frequently utilized in pattern recognition systems [28].
+The subject of deep learning, in general, became well-liked due to the employment of graphics processing units for calculation and the capacity to initialize the networks via a layer-by-layer pre-training [29].
 Max-pooling, batch normalization, and rectified linear unit (ReLU) are additional layers present in CNNs.
 Convolution and fully linked layers are referred to as weighted layers in CNNs (ReLU).
-Convolution layers need a lot of computations because of the sliding window and a lot of multiplications, whereas fully linked layers need a lot of memory (Abtahi et al., 2018).
+Convolution layers need a lot of computations because of the sliding window and a lot of multiplications, whereas fully linked layers need a lot of memory [30].

-The visual system of the brain serves as the driving force behind this type of network, which is a branch of deep learning research (Xueyun et al., 2014).
+The visual system of the brain serves as the driving force behind this type of network, which is a branch of deep learning research [31].
 For a long time, CNNs were the only DNN type that could be trained efficiently using the weight-sharing approach.
-The term "receptive field" (the filter defining field) first appears in the works of Hubel and Wiesel (1959).
-The max-pooling layer was first introduced by Fukushima (1980).
-In addition to introducing the standard structure of CNN, LeCun et al. (1998) also coined the phrase "convolutional layer" for the first time.
-Ciresan et al. (2012) recently showed the structure of DNNs and achieved the best performance on six benchmark image classification databases, including the MNIST (handwritten digits), NIST SD-19, handwritten Chinese characters, traffic signs, CIFAR10, and NORB.
+The term "receptive field" (the filter defining field) first appears in the works of Hubel and Wiesel [32].
+The max-pooling layer was first introduced by Fukushima [33].
+In addition to introducing the standard structure of CNN, LeCun et al. [7] also coined the phrase "convolutional layer" for the first time.
+Ciresan et al. [34] recently showed the structure of DNNs and achieved the best performance on six benchmark image classification databases, including the MNIST (handwritten digits), NIST SD-19, handwritten Chinese characters, traffic signs, CIFAR10, and NORB.
 Traffic signs and MNIST findings outperform individuals in every way.

 Additionally, CNNs can be thought of as supervised feed-forward networks that performed remarkably well in large-scale object categorization tasks.
-The primary visual cortex of the human brain, which controls how visual information is processed, stimulates the fundamental structure of CNNs (Bautista et al., 2016).
+The primary visual cortex of the human brain, which controls how visual information is processed, stimulates the fundamental structure of CNNs [35].
 When doing image classification, CNNs can automatically extract the learnable visual features from the large-scale dataset input photos from the classes, as opposed to the old handmade features extraction approaches.
 The fact that CNNs employ representations of the features and the classifier in the same network to break down their dependencies is one of its key advantages over traditional classification techniques.
 Convolution layers, pooling layers, and linking layers make up the majority of the CNNs' usual architecture, which is briefly explored below and seen in Figure 1.